dwyl/learn-elixir/code-reuse-hexpm.md

 ##### Birthday Paradox Formula

-We can apply the birthday paradox formula to determin how soon we will see the same "random" quote twice:
+We can apply the birthday paradox formula to determine how soon we will see the same "random" quote twice:
 (_replace the word people for quote and days for quotes_)